TPM Academy™ Curriculum

 Talent Pipeline Management (TPM) is an employer-led approach that organizes the business community into employer collaboratives to address its most critical workforce needs.

 Demand Planning is a process to project future openings for its most critical jobs.
 This is a necessary first step to ensure a collaborative has actionable data that will allow it to create value for employer members through talent supply chain solutions.

-Now we need to turn to the final piece of information—quality—by addressing the competency, credentialing, and other hiring requirements for these jobs.
+Now we need to turn to the final piece of information—quality—by addressing the competency, credential, and other hiring requirements for these jobs.

 Where have employers traditionally found talent, and do they have the necessary flows of talent from those partners to meet our projected demand?
 What is the potential capacity of this pipeline to maintain and increase these flows now and into the future?